Digital-Identity-Labs/fastfwd/README.md

 ```

-You can then call the appropriate module's function via the forwarder
+We can then call the appropriate bake function via the forwarder, and
+the correct sender module's bake function will be called.

 ```
 Bread.bake(:stottie, 8)
-Bread.bake(order.type, order.quantity)
 ```

-You can easily integrate Fastfwd with with Ecto.
+### Integrating With Ecto

+One of the biggest reasons Fastfwd was created was to mimic the way
+Ruby on Rails' ActiveRecord will return polymorphic sub-classes using a
+`type` field in the database.

-To only store records with a type that matches available tags:
+To only store records with a type that matches available tags, verify that
+the record's tag is actually supported by a module:

 ```
 def changeset(bread_order, params \\ %{}) do